kakatcy/pro-mern-book/README.md

      - replaced the Sign-In button with a button to sign in using Google.
 3. Verifying the Google Token
      - verify the google token at the back-end.
+4. JSON Web Tokens
+     - generated a token and send it to the browser by using JSON Web Tokens, it will be included in every API call to identify the signed-in user.
+     - used cookies to store JWT.